danwing/referee/draft-xyzzy-referee.md

 within the home (e.g., router, smart home hub, NAS).
 The Referee contains a database of local hostnames and their Referee public key fingerprints.

+Clients authenticate to the Referee using the TLS 'referee' extension.
+Thus, clients wishing to participate in a 'referee' system need to be updated to support the TLS 'referee' extension.

+The Referee may need to revoke authorization for a server (e.g., replacement of a printer).
+This is accomodated by the client procedures which will query the Referee if the client's cached public key does not match the server's public key.
+This revocation happens immediately after the Referee updates the public key associated with that server name.

 ## Servers